 Soleno Therapeutics, Inc. (the "Company" or "Soleno") was incorporated in the State of Delaware on August 25, 1999, and is located in Redwood City, California.
-On May 8, 2017, Soleno received stockholder approval to amend its Amended and Restated Certificate of Incorporation to change its name from "Capnia, Inc." to "Soleno Therapeutics, Inc." The Company was initially established as a diversified healthcare company that developed and commercialized innovative diagnostics, devices and therapeutics addressing unmet medical needs, which consisted of: precision metering of gas flow technology marketed as Serenz ® Allergy Relief, or Serenz; CoSense ® End-Tidal Carbon Monoxide (ETCO) Monitor, or CoSense, which measures ETCO and aids in the detection of excessive hemolysis, a condition in which red blood cells degrade rapidly and which can lead to adverse neurological outcomes; and, products that included temperature probes, scales, surgical tables, and patient surfaces.
+On May 8, 2017, Soleno received stockholder approval to amend its Amended and Restated Certificate of Incorporation to change its name from "Capnia, Inc." to "Soleno Therapeutics, Inc." The Company is focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
+Its lead candidate, Diazoxide Choline Controlled Release tablets, or DCCR, a once-daily oral tablet for the treatment of Prader-Willi Syndrome, or PWS, is currently being evaluated in a Phase III clinical development program.

+The Company initially established its operations as a diversified healthcare company that developed and commercialized innovative diagnostics, devices and therapeutics addressing unmet medical needs, which consisted of: precision metering of gas flow technology marketed as Serenz[®] Allergy Relief, or Serenz, and the CoSense[®] End-Tidal Carbon Monoxide Monitor, or CoSense, which measures End-Tidal Carbon Monoxide and aids in the detection of excessive hemolysis, a condition in which red blood cells degrade rapidly and which can lead to adverse neurological outcomes; and, products that included temperature probes, scales, surgical tables, and patient surfaces.